Enzo Maresca laments Chelsea’s ‘silly defending’ in 2-2 Champions League draw at Qarabag

 Follow topic:

-BAKU – Enzo Maresca slammed Chelsea’s “silly” defending after Alejandro Garnacho rescued a 2-2 draw against Qarabag in the Champions League on Wednesday.
+Enzo Maresca slammed Chelsea’s “silly” defending after Alejandro Garnacho rescued a 2-2 draw against Qarabag in the Champions League on Nov 5.

-The Blues were in danger of an embarrassing loss at the Tofiq Bahramov Stadium in Baku after falling behind in the first half.
+The Blues were in danger of an embarrassing loss at the Tofiq Bahramov Republican Stadium in Baku after falling behind in the first half.

-Estevao Willian gave Maresca’s side an early lead but Leandro Andrade equalised before Marko Jankovic converted a penalty to give the Azerbaijani minnows hope of a famous upset.
+Estevao Willian gave Maresca’s side an early lead, but Leandro Andrade equalised before Marko Jankovic converted a penalty to give the Azerbaijani minnows hope of a famous upset.

 Former Manchester United winger Garnacho then came off the bench to bail out the Blues with his composed finish after the interval.

-Both sides have seven points from their first four matches in the league phase, leaving them in contention for the top eight finish that secures automatic qualification for the last 16.
+Both sides have seven points from their first four matches in the league phase, leaving them in contention for a top-eight finish that will secure automatic qualification for the last 16.

 “I think the big difference was inside the box.
 Again we conceded silly goals that we could avoid and we could probably finish better with most of the actions that we created,” Maresca said.